cultureandempire/cultureandempire.github.io/cande.md

 ## The Unmentionable Canary

 Child porn is the unmentionable canary in the coal mine of privacy.
 As much as we may detest child porn, and I do, the crusade against it smoothly morphs into a [general crusade against obscenity](http://www.telegraph.co.uk/technology/internet/10194641/Camerons-crackdown-on-illegal-pornography-criticised.html).
 This brings us back to censorship, regulation of morality, and the expansion of criminalization.
-It's easy for the authorities to claim, as UK Prime Minister Cameron did, that "on-line pornography is eroding childhood," but this is frankly an appeal to laziness and the most negative emotional responses to a serious social problem.
+Though it's easy for the authorities to claim, as UK Prime Minister Cameron did, that "on-line pornography is eroding childhood," this is frankly an appeal to laziness and the most negative emotional responses to a serious social problem.

 My three children have ranged free on the Web since they could click a mouse, at the age of two or three.
 We have no Internet filters at home.
 There are many noxious places on the web, not least inane Flash games that somehow always end up asking for credit card details.
 My children, even young, have learned that there are dangers out there.
 It's no different than the dangers of the real world.
 Strong children are not those who grow up in safety helmets.